Gigaspaces/maven-xap-plugin/src/main/resources/pu-templates/event-processing/readme.txt

 * mvn xap:run-standalone: Runs a packaged application (from the jars).
 * mvn xap:deploy: Deploys the project onto the Service Grid.
 * mvn xap:undeploy: Removes the project from the Service Grid.
-* mvn xap:hsql-ui: To view the HSQL database created by the mirror service
 * mvn xap:intellij:Adds run configurations for IntelliJ example project.

   In order to build the example, a simple "mvn compile" executed from the root of the